Young Adult (film): Production

+Pre-production

 Screenwriter Diablo Cody said the genesis of the film came from her encounters with the press:

 Writing a spec script, she sent drafts to her friend and Juno director, Jason Reitman, to critique.
-When the production of Labor Day, a film Reitman had been preparing, was pushed to 2012, a window developed during which he could direct Cody's script, which was shot on a $12 million budget in 30 days.
+When the production of Labor Day, a film Reitman had been preparing, was pushed to 2012, a window developed during which he could direct Cody's script.

+Filming

+The film was shot on a $12 million budget in 30 days.
 The movie's location shooting was in Minnesota, while the bulk of the movie, set in the fictional town of Mercury, was shot north of New York City in the towns of White Plains, Nanuet, New City, Tappan, Ardsley, and Port Chester, and in the Long Island towns of Garden City and Massapequa Park, the last of which included Woody's Village Saloon.
 A few days were also shot on a soundstage at JC Studios in Brooklyn.

 Following Charlize Theron and Patrick Wilson's casting, Patton Oswalt was signed after doing a table read-through of the script at Reitman's house.
 Oswalt said that because his character, Matt Freehauf, had been badly beaten as a teen and was required to walk with a brace, he consulted both an acting coach and a physical therapist to prepare for the role: "I just wanted less and less to have to think about so I could be more present in the scenes with Charlize.
 She's a really instinctual actor and I really didn't want to be sitting there with eight other thoughts in my head while she's just rolling with it."

+Soundtrack

+Release

+Young Adult was given a limited theatrical release on December 9, 2011, before expanding to a wider release on December 16, 2011.
+It grossed a total of $22.9 million worldwide from a budget of $12 million.

-Young Adult was screened out of competition at the 62nd Berlin International Film Festival.
+The film was screened out of competition at the 62nd Berlin International Film Festival in February 2012.